pvanallen/VarSpeedPython/README.md

 ---

-Provides an non-blocking object that can be called repeatedly with the move() and sequence() functions to generate a timed series of values from a current position to a new position(s)
+Provides a non-blocking object that can be called repeatedly from an event loop with the move() and sequence() functions to generate a timed series of values from a current position to a new position(s)

 ## init
 ```python